 Using my fish eye to capture my daughter’s happiness on Dumbo the Elephant makes the viewer feel like they are sitting right next to them.
 You can’t help but want to be on Dumbo too, laughing as they fly through the sky!

-Do you have a favorite wide angle lens?
+Do you have a favorite lens?
 Please share in the comments why you love to shoot with it!